 3. Supply chain traceability (including Blockchain): Since the horsemeat scandal the traceability of food has never been higher in the public consciousness.
 Huge developments in supply chain management and the creative use of technology for monitoring is giving everyone from consumers to retailers greater transparency along the chain.

 Blockchain allows transactional information to be stored, traced and traded securely and privately between multiple users.
 Beyond Bitcoin and Cryptocurrencies, there are a number of opportunities for food industry.
-Watch the video below to understand the basics of blockchain in 6 minutes then find out more about how blockchain is impacting the retail and food sectors and the legal implications here >
+Watch the video below to understand the basics of blockchain in 6 minutes.

 4. Nano technology